Farhana2411/Farhana2411/README.md

 ## Installation
+The programming language used to run the project is Ruby on Rails on Windows 10 version ... with PostgreSQL as the database.
+The step of installation of Ruby on Rails and setting up PostgreSQL on windows can be seen at [gorails.com](https://gorails.com/setup/windows/10).

 ## Usage
 This application provides some instructions to access the features for each roles; admin, customer, and merchant.
 User may refer to the [API documentation](https://documenter.getpostman.com/view/21640459/UzJETzNp) of this application for the detail features.